 What is the cheapest pentest vendor?

-Cobalt Essentials is the lowest entry point among the 8 named vendors at approximately $2,500/month plus ~$1,800/credit.
-HackerOne assessment starts at $15,000.
+Cobalt's entry credit pack is the lowest entry point among the 8 named vendors, estimated at roughly $2,500/month plus ~$1,800/credit (buyer-marketplace data, not vendor-published).
+HackerOne assessments are estimated from about $15,000.
 For a single small app, mid-market consultancies (not included in the 8-vendor matrix) can deliver OWASP-level testing at $5,000-$8,000.
 Below $3,000, you are buying automated scanning, not a manual pentest.

 More detail →